kiba/Writings/for_science/chp10_wine_and_dine.md

 Kobayashi entered a dark and cool room, with a large screen in the back.
 Life support units lined up the hallway of the committee, supporting a shadow council who influenced Sidonia from the dark.

 It was also a council that deeply disgusted the Captain.
 Once they were noble citizens supporting the goal of colonizing a safe star system, now they were fast becoming liabilities.
-Over the century, corruption and hubris had seeped in as they lied in their support chambers, unwilling to mix in or connect with the mortals.
-All the while, the Captain worked to implement their policies as they watched afar.
+Over the century, corruption and hubris had seeped in as they lied in their support chambers, unwilling to mix in or connect with the mortals. meanwhile, the Captain worked to implement their policies as they watched afar.

 Centuries of living, however, imbued the immortal ship committee members with wisdom, and that cannot be taken lightly.
-So long they remained useful assets to Sidonia, she would make use of such a valuable resources.
+So long as they remained useful assets to Sidonia, she would make use of such a valuable resources.

 "Well, have you gone insane Kobayashi?" number One asked, a male.